 The Managed Marsh Complex is located adjacent to Highway 111, about two miles south of Niland, CA and is part of the mitigation required under the Quantification Settlement Agreement Water Transfer.
-It provides mitigation for both the reduction in water volume in the drains, caused by the transfer and provides mitigation for IID’s operation and maintenance activities related to the conveyance of irrigation water.
+It provides mitigation for IID’s operation and maintenance activities related to the conveyance of irrigation water and for potential avian reproduction impacts due to increased selenium concentrations through water volume reduction in drains caused by the water transfer conservation measures.
 The size of the marsh complex was determined based on a vegetation assessment, conducted in 2005 that quantified and classified the vegetation communities within the IID drain infrastructure.

 Two cell designs were constructed for Phase I: 15 acre rectangular cells and varying size cells built on topographic contours.
 Rectangular cells include an L-shaped dispersion channel in the northeast corner.
 Varying size cells have a 2 to 3 foot deep moat around the perimeter to allow for varying water depths.
 The cells are designed for flow through, and methods for circulating water include: direct flow through each cell to the discharge drain and cascading water from one cell to the next.
 Buffer Zones on the east and west edge of the marsh provide a buffered area from roads and agriculture fields.
 Buffer Zones are designated as native tree habitat mitigation and provide habitat for small mammals.

-Cost of design, construction and operation is funded through the QSA Joint Powers Authority.
+Cost of design, construction and operation (including irrigation water) is funded through the QSA Joint Powers Authority.
 Members include: Imperial Irrigation District, San Diego County Water Authority, Coachella Valley Water District and California Department of Fish and Wildlife.

 The Managed Marsh is open to the public.
 Please following the Managed Marsh Rules:

 - Park in designated parking locations

 - No fires or smoking

 - Pick up all trash and empty hunting shells